dkitley1975/Project-1/README.md

   - The Wake Up & Flow Yoga | YogaFit Retreats - Lindsay Jay video is from:  https://youtu.be/bTs73IH7Ycw
   - Happiness & Gratitude Meditation - Lindsay Jay video is from: https://youtu.be/nSISnimEq30
   - Lindsay Jay Yoga video is from: https://youtu.be/KarBeaitMNs
+<p>&nbsp;</p>

 ### Wire Frames
 My wire frames can be found here:
 - [Desktop/Tablet wireframe](./readme-assets/wireframes/tablet-wireframe.png)
 - [Mobile wireframe](./readme-assets/wireframes/mobile-wireframe.png)
+<p>&nbsp;</p>
+<p>&nbsp;</p>
+<p>&nbsp;</p>
+<p>&nbsp;</p>

+### What I've learnt from mistakes made during  this first project
+- Commit messages
+  - I've learnt I need to make clearer and uniformed messages.
+My messages have been without any naming convention framework.
+This I have taken action towards correcting in the future.
+  - Not making enough commits.
+I found I became carried away during coding and forgot to commit often enough, thus my commits contained too many changes to code between commits.
+- Mobile first
+  - I should of coded mobile first, changing the code to mobile first reduced the amount of code and reduced the amount of media queries.
+Although this could also be because I had become more familiar with code during this time.
+- Learn to let it go
+  - I have spent far too long tweaking, with no real substantial gain to the site.